espruino/EspruinoHub/README.md

 TODO
 ----

-* Keep connection open in `connect.js` for 30 secs after first write
-* Re-use the connection for queued requests
-* Handle over-size writes
+* Handle over-size reads and writes for HTTP Proxy